 xarray Accessors

 psyplot defines a DataArray and a Dataset accessor.
-You can use these accessors (see xarray Internals) to visualize your data and to update your plots.
+You can use these accessors (see Xarray Internals) to visualize your data and to update your plots.
 The following sections will show you how to make and update plots with these accessors.
 The plotmethods of the accessors are the same as for the psyplot.project.plot object.

 The DatasetAccessor dataset accessor